isagoya/astro-hananiawan-m2/src/pages/md/chapt05.md

 It took just over an hour to get to Shibushi Station.
 Principal Morimoto checked the timetable in his notebook.

-"The train is scheduled to leave Shibushi at 1:00 p.m., which means another 4 hours.
+"The train is scheduled to leave Shibushi at 1:00 p.m., which means another four hours.
 It will not be easy to wait in the coach...Well, I'll go and negotiate with the station master.
 I'll be right back, so stay here, okay?"

 After a while, through the window, we saw him hurrying to us.